PrefectHQ/prefect/docs/comparisons.md

 ### File Transfer comparison

-This is a real example of a data pipeline that moves a file from Dropbox to two different locations in Google Cloud Storage.
+This is a real example of a data pipeline that moves a file from Dropbox to Google Cloud Storage, then copies the file to a GCS archive.
 The Prefect version is concise and looks like Python code, because Prefect allows each task to represent a discrete function.
 In this case, the library only requires a task that loads data from Dropbox; a task that loads data from Google Cloud Storage; and a task that saves data to Google Cloud Storage:

 ```python
 from prefect import Task, Flow